About LOUD fence

 Eureka Pool, Ballarat.

-The words ‘NO more silence’ became synonymous with the LOUD fence movement.
+The words "No More Silence" became synonymous with the

 While we support and connect victim-survivors and their loved ones, we also engage with organisations that have inherited a painful and complex past.